 If you cannot find them on social media, you can try an online people search service or even hire a private investigator.
 I have been successful in finding many people using these techniques.
 When the foreclosure process was different in Colorado, we could redeem houses from the Public Trustee using Quit Claim Deeds from the owners of a house.
 We would find the owners, pay them for the Deed, and then redeem as the owners of the property after the foreclosure.
 The great thing about doing this was it usually wiped out all the liens and second mortgages once the home foreclosed.
 However, Colorado changed the laws a few years ago and this is no longer an option.
 The owner has to redeem the house prior to the foreclosure now.

-What do you do if the house is vacant and bank owned?
+What do you do if the house is bank owned?

 Many people ask how to contact a bank who owns a home that is not listed so they can buy it.
 The bad news is that in today’s market it is virtually impossible to buy a bank-owned home before it is listed.
 All the major banks have very strict procedures for selling houses, which includes using a real estate agent to list the homes on the MLS.
 The banks have to get the most money for the houses they can for their shareholders and investors.
 Many times mortgage insurance is involved and the mortgage insurance company has to sign off on any sales as well.
 If a house sells without being listed on MLS, it is more likely to sell for much less than it is worth.